pathway27/revolver/README.md

 Customizable UI

+Unit Tests

+Optimization - Python, Cython then C (:speak_no_evil:)

 pip, wheel, win32 binary without python as a dependancy

-## Design

 ## License

 revolver stylized as rEVOLVEr is distributed under the terms of the MIT license.
-See LICENSE.md for details.
+See [LICENSE.md](https://github.com/pathway27/revolver/blob/master/LICENSE.md) for details.

-R.I.P xfire
+R.I.P xfire :fist: